 The Company and its consolidated subsidiary, Sompo Japan, are implementing a business improvement plan (submitted to the Financial Services Agency ("FSA") on March 15, 2024) aimed at preventing recurrence, including measures to foster a sound corporate culture that prioritizes compliance and customer protection, in response to issues related to improper claims for automobile insurance by Big Motor Co., Ltd. Additionally, Sompo Japan has submitted a business improvement plan (submitted to the FSA on February 29, 2024) outlining measures to prevent recurrence, including the establishment of an environment for fair competition, in response to issues related to inappropriate premium adjustments that may violate the Antimonopoly Act.
-Furthermore, Sompo Japan received a business improvement order on March 24, 2025, regarding the leakage of customer information, and is working to formulate a business improvement plan while striving to restore trust through strict compliance with laws and regulations and the re-emphasizing of customer protection.
+Furthermore, in light of issues such as the leakage of customer information, Sompo Japan is working to restore trust by implementing a business improvement plan (submitted to the FSA on May 30, 2025) that sets out measures to prevent recurrence, such as ensuring compliance with laws and regulations and customer protection.

 Our Board of Directors, following the discovery of the above incidents, has fulfilled its supervisory and advisory functions appropriately by making recommendations for effective group governance, including the formulation of business improvement plans.
-Since then, we have regularly reported the progress of the business improvement plan to the Board of Directors and the Audit Committee, and have strengthened collaboration between our external directors and the external directors of Sompo Japan, among other measures, to ensure that the supervisory functions of the Board of Directors are effectively exercised.

-f) Evaluate the Effectiveness of the Board of Directors
+Since then, we have regularly reported the progress of the business improvement plan to the Board of Directors and the Audit Committee, and have strengthened collaboration between our external directors and the external directors of Sompo Japan, among other measures, to ensure that the supervisory functions of the Board of Directors are effectively exercised. f) Evaluate the Effectiveness of the Board of Directors